DevExpress-Examples/connect-winforms-grid-to-backend-using-middletier-server/README.md

 # Connect the DevExpress WinForms Data Grid to a Backend using a Middle Tier Server (EF Core without OData)

-This example uses the [Middle Tier Server](https://docs.devexpress.com/eXpressAppFramework/404398/data-security-and-safety/security-system/security-tiers/middle-tier-security-ef-core/connect-to-the-efcore-middle-tier-service-from-non-xaf-applications) that ships as part of the [DevExpress Cross-Platform .NET App UI](https://www.devexpress.com/products/net/application_framework/) to securely communicate with a backend.
+This example uses the [Middle Tier Server](https://docs.devexpress.com/eXpressAppFramework/404398/data-security-and-safety/security-system/security-tiers/middle-tier-security-ef-core/connect-to-the-efcore-middle-tier-service-from-non-xaf-applications) that ships as part of the [DevExpress XAF (Cross-Platform .NET App UI)](https://www.devexpress.com/products/net/application_framework/) to securely communicate with a backend.
 By using a middle tire server, you can reduce security-related risks associated with direct database connections.
 When a middle tier is used, desktop UI clients cannot access database connection information or modify database tables directly (middleware can prevent SQL injection and other database-related threat vectors).

 EF Core developers can retain their standard DbContext and initiate remote and secure connections to a database from a .NET client.
 Our Middle Tier solution "replaces" direct database connections with middleware.
 Once implemented only authorized users can access specific/sensitive data or perform specific actions.
 This implementation also helps reduce code duplication, as the same logic can be reused by multiple clients.